 ‘How ya doin?'
 Eric said.

-‘Well cheer up then,' one of the men said.
+‘Cheer up then,' one of the other men said.

-Roy looked at the guys he’d been in the van with, all looking at him.
-He tried to smile.
+Roy looked at these guys he’d been in the van with, all looking back at him and tried to smile.
 ‘Yeah,' he said.
 ‘Right.’

-After a while he took the belt off and rolled his shirtsleeve down.
-He put the works and gear back in the secret pocket and used the broom to pull himself up.
-He looked around again.
-Bare breezeblock walls and concrete floors looked back.
+After a while, he took the belt off, rolled his shirtsleeve down, and put the works and gear back in the secret pocket.
+He used the broom to pull himself up and looked around.
+Those bare fuckin breezeblock walls and concrete floors looked back.

 Eric looked back.
-‘You look like death warmed up son.'
+‘You look like death warmed up.'

-With Eddy out of the picture, Gedwin Street was the only place to score.
-The risk of being ripped off was much higher.
+With Eddy out of the picture, Gedwin Street was the best place to score, but risk of being ripped off was much higher.

 He went back to the squat first.

-Roy locked himself in a cubicle of the public toilets and injected more gear.
+Roy locked himself in a cubicle of the public toilets on the High street and injected more gear.
 His arm was fucked.
 His veins were past their time and this was his last bit of the gear.
 It wasn’t enough.
 There was too much edge to take off tonight.
-Marie came to mind.
-The only person he could think of.
-He headed for the Chequers cursing Eddy Beechams all the way.
+Marie came to mind, the only person he could think of.
+He headed for the Chequers, cursing Eddy Beechams all the way.

 ‘Jesus, what an arsehole,' Marie said when Roy told her what had happened.